Umbilical cord | Definition, Etymology, Synonyms & Antonyms

 What is the umbilical cord’s function during pregnancy?

-The umbilical cord serves as a conduit between the developing fetus and the placenta, facilitating the transfer of nutrients, oxygen, and waste products to and from the mother’s bloodstream.
+The umbilical serves as a conduit between the developing fetus and the placenta, facilitating the transfer of nutrients, oxygen, and waste products to and from the mother’s bloodstream.

 When does the umbilical cord typically detach after birth?

-The umbilical cord is usually clamped and cut shortly after the baby’s birth, once the medical team ensures that the baby is breathing and stable.
+It is usually clamped and cut shortly after the baby’s birth, once the medical team ensures that the baby is breathing and stable.
 The remaining stump of the cord dries up and falls off within one to three weeks after birth, leaving the baby’s belly button.

 Is there any special care required for the umbilical cord stump in newborns?